-Monitoring (Special-status Species and Cacti)
+Monitoring (Special-status Species, Cacti, and Yucca)

 SCE will implement a monitoring, maintenance, and reporting program to record implementation efforts and to evaluate progress of the restoration efforts towards meeting the success standards set forth in this Plan.
 The purpose of monitoring and reporting is to document successes, failures, and remedial actions related to the effort.
 Monitoring the status and progress of this effort will allow for timely adaptive or remedial measures to increase the probability of success.